Neuro Linguistic Programming

 In 2006, Discredited psychological treatments and tests: A Delphi poll found NLP to be given similar ratings as dolphin-assisted therapy, equine-assisted therapy, psychosynthesis, scared straight programmes, and emotional freedom technique.

-In 2008, Heap writes again in The Validity of Some Early Claims of Neuro-Linguistic Programming on the continuing popularity of NLP among the lay public:
+In 2008, Heap wrote again in The Validity of Some Early Claims of Neuro-Linguistic Programming on the continuing popularity of NLP among the lay public:

 I believe that the following impressions are also likely to be reliable.